A Misdemeanor is a 'crime' for which the punishment is a sentence in jail for less than one (1) year. All other 'crimes' are Felony offenses.

 felony expungement prohibited

-Under the Wisconsin criminal code, a felony conviction may not be expunged.
+Under Wisconsin criminal code, only certain Felony convictions may be expunged.

 Wisconsin criminal code

-The Wisconsin criminal code consists of all of the criminal laws of the state of Wisconsin, which are enumerated (to mention separately as if in counting; name one by one; specify, as in a list) in the Wisconsin Statutes.
+The Wisconsin criminal code consists of all of the criminal laws of the state of Wisconsin, which are enumerated (to mention separately as if in counting; name one by one; specify, as in a list).

 Felonies and misdemeanors are considered criminal charges, but with one major distinction: imprisonment.

-A felony conviction affects the person's civil liberties - such as the right to vote, the right to bare arms, serve jury duty- and can affect the person's ability to obtain employment and licenses.
+A felony conviction affects the person's civil liberties - such as the right to vote, the right to bare arms, the privilege serve jury duty- and can affect the person's ability to obtain employment and licenses, especially security clearances.

 The Right To Vote

-A convicted felon may not vote until such time that the complete sentence imposed for the felony has been completed provided no other voting restrictions or felony convictions exist.
+Under Wisconsin laws, a convicted felon may not vote until such time that the sentence imposed for the felony has been completed provided no other voting restrictions or felony convictions exist.

 The Right to Bear Arms